Credit Loans

-Co signer vs co applicant a complete overview
+co signer vs co applicant

-What Is a Co-signer?
+What Is a Co-Signer?

 If someone asks you to be a co-signer, they likely have a bad credit history or no credit history, or not enough income to qualify for a specific loan amount.

-An Example of a Co-signer
+An Example of a Co-Signer

 A co-signer is usually an immediate family member like a sibling, parent, or spouse.
 To better understand the role of a co-signer, it may be helpful to see an example.